 What DAWs are supported?Our plug-ins should work in any host that fully supports the VST3 or AU plug-in formats.
 Currently they have been tested to work in the following DAWs:

 - Logic Pro

 - Ableton Live

 - PreSonus Studio One

 Sometimes, if the host application doesn't implement the full VST3 specification, some features of our plug-in might not work.
-For example, the side-chain module of the Black Noise Generator will not work in PreSonus Studio One as it does not support side-chain inputs for instrument plug-ins.
+For example, the side-chain module of the Black Noise Generator will not work in FLStudio or PreSonus Studio One as they do not support side-chain inputs for instrument plug-ins.

 I lost my serial number or download link.
 Can I get a new one?You can find the license key and download link in the email receipt you received when you purchased a plugin.
 In case you lost the receipt, please contact us with the same email you used to purchase the plugin so that we can send you a new one.

 What kind of copy protection do you use?Our plugins are protected by a serial number.
 You only need to be online to register a plugin for the first time.

 How many times can I activate my license key?You can activate your license key 3 times.